pehringer/spud/README.md

 Rules of Thumb
 - Instructions with letter abbreviation endings are operations involving immediate values.
-- Instructions without letter abbreviation endings are operations involving the operand register.
+- Instructions without letter abbreviation endings are operations involving the operand register (except for HALT).
 - Values are loaded to the operand register.
 - Values are strore fron the accumulator register.
 - Arithmetic operations use the accumulator and operand registers.